rezural/mesh-ripper/README.md

 ## TODO

+- [ ] Profiling code, debugging is flakey so profiling code goes a long way as an alternative to println debugging
+- [ ] Better Mouse/Camera System (FPS & Orbit)
+  - [ ] Move to smooth-bevy-cameras
+- [ ] Release mouse when focus lost
+- [ ] Allow to set via actions the initial load LOD
 - [ ] CTRL-R & actions settings to center camera on current mesh
-- [ ] Publish to cargo
-- [ ] Better Mouse/Camera System (FPS & Orbit)
-- [ ] Show available frames in a horizontal bar. ability to select start and end frames (per camera?).
-Scrobbing.
 - [ ] Support for points from stl, ply, vtk, obj
   - [ ] Visualization of points with spheres & arrows where there is velocity & acceleration data
   - [ ] Look into shader to do same
-- [ ] Profiling code, debugging is flakey so profiling code goes a long way to be able to println debug
-- [ ] Ability to load files outside of assets
-- [ ] Arbitrary nesting of directories to select from, ability to select more than one series
+- [ ] Ability to select more than one series
 - [ ] Ability to load more than one static files (i.e. landscape)
+- [ ] Moving mouse on advance_every should increase in .01 - .0025 increments

+## Backlog

+- [ ] Publish to cargo
+- [ ] Show available frames in a horizontal bar. ability to select start and end frames (per camera?).
+Scrobbing.
 - [ ] File picking dialog
-- [ ] Allow to set via actions the initial load LOD
-- [ ] Moving mouse on advance_every should increase in .01 - .0025 increments
-- [ ] Move to smooth-bevy-cameras
-- [ ] Look towards some point on the mesh (or center of mesh, expensive though) on startup, a little above, in front
-- [ ] Release mouse when focus lost
+- [ ] Load and cache from urls
 - [ ] More file format support (3d meshes) like vtk, gltf et al. (Currently stl, ply, obj)
-- [ ] Load and cache from urls
+- [ ] Ability to load files outside of assets

+## Done

+- [X] Camera system is able to record the correct frame, when not all frames are loaded
+- [X] Arbitrary nesting of directories to select from
+- [X] Look towards some point on the mesh (or center of mesh, expensive though) on startup, a little above, in front
 - [X] Save/load from config directory
 - [X] Recording Camera locations & Interpolation
 - [X] Add lights